We're giving you the chance to win back the value of your meal - every time you dine this month!

 Acme Fire Cult, Dalston

 What: Acme Fire Cult is a live fire concept located in 40FT Brewery in Dalston.
 Keen to move away from the classic ‘dude food’ BBQ, the menu here is based primarily around vegetables and incorporates low-waste cooking techniques such as fermenting and preserving in keeping with its sustainable ethos.
-Its dishes are whacky, wonderful and totally unique, such as flatbreads with homemade marmite butter, tandoori celeriac with chickpea puree, and grilled leeks with pistachio romesco.
+Its dishes are wacky, wonderful and totally unique, such as sourdough with homemade marmite butter, charred carrots with sourdough mole, and coal roast leeks with pistachio romesco.
 This is barbecuing like you’ve never seen it before.

 Where: Abbot Street, E8 3DP